TheMelodyOfCode/React--Firebase--Recipes-App/README.md

 #### Manual Firebase deployment
 >> - add the following to the package.json file:
 >> - "buildDeploy": "npm build && firebase deploy --only hosting"
->> - run the command: npm buildDeploy
+>> - run the command: npm run buildDeploy